Johnny221B/diverse_flow/rebuttal.md

 We agree that some differences in Table 1 look small compared to the reported standard deviations.
 This is mainly because each concept is averaged over multiple prompts (e.g., “a truck”, “a photo of a truck”), and different prompts within the same concept can induce very different metric values.
 As a result, the standard deviation in Table 1 is dominated by across-prompt variability, rather than by seed noise for a fixed prompt.

-Therefore, we clarify this by reporting per-prompt results for two representative prompts under the “truck’’ concept in Appendix B. These tables show that, for each fixed prompt and CFG level, OSCAR consistently improves the diversity metrics (Vendi Pixel / Vendi Inception / 1−MS-SSIM) over the baselines, while quality metrics (FID, CLIP Score, Brisque) stay comparable and do not show systematic degradation.
+Therefore, we clarify this by reporting per-prompt results for two representative prompts under the “truck’’ concept in Appendix C. These tables show that, for each fixed prompt and CFG level, OSCAR consistently improves the diversity metrics (Vendi Pixel / Vendi Inception / 1−MS-SSIM) over the baselines, while quality metrics (FID, CLIP Score, Brisque) stay comparable and do not show systematic degradation.
 In addition, we run the same prompt-level evaluation on three other concepts using the same set of prompts and observe the same pattern: consistent gains in diversity metrics without noticeable quality loss.
 Our claim is therefore that diversity gains are consistent across prompts and concepts, and that the quality metrics are used as a sanity check (no significant quality loss), rather than as the main target of statistically significant improvement.